The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find all Items in a Wishlist by Wishlist Id
+## Get all Items in a Wishlist by Wishlist Id
-Returns a list of all wishlist items belonging to the given wishlist id.
+Returns a list of all wishlist items belonging to the given wishlist Id (TWC internal identifier).

+Results are paginated, page size is 20, maximum 50.

 If item does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```​/api​/wishlist​​/items​```